GitGuardian/ggshield/README.md

 GITGUARDIAN_DONT_LOAD_ENV: If set to any value environment variables won't be loaded from a file.

 GITGUARDIAN_DOTENV_PATH: If set to a path, `ggshield` will attempt to load the environment from the specified file.

+GITGUARDIAN_TIMEOUT: If set to a float, `ggshield scan pre-receive` will timeout after the specified value.
+Set to 0 to disable the timeout
 ```

 ## On-premises configuration